How to redesign life during COVID

 While I cannot take sides here, I’m neutral: I feel that everyone has the right to travel, within reasons, but you should take an informed and responsible decision whether or not to travel during COVID.
 I can highly recommend travelling alone, even if you have never done it before, and this may be the right opportunity to step out of your comfort zone and embrace the amazing world of solo travel.

 Check this article to help you overcome fears and worries about travelling alone.

-While you may need to travel for various personal reasons, from work to health and family issues, leisure and free-time if you do, make sure you follow the local rules where you live and in the place, you are travelling to.
+While you may need to travel for various personal reasons, from work to health and family issues, leisure and free-time, make sure you follow the local rules where you live, and in the place, you are travelling to.